 Eastgate Shopping Center

 This commercial is known as a “Donut”.
-It had a hole in the middle so we could put new video in for the special of the moment.
+It had a hole in the middle so we could put new video in for the ever changing sales.
 In the long run they were less expensive to produce.
 In this case it was just the intro and outro of the video, which I spent the most time on.
 The hole in the middle was just stills we would take with a film camera.
 We’d take about 15 or 20 photos of cars and they would give us a price list.